 And that’s it!

 - The “Grid” tab will show you the familiar Pairwise Comparison grid.
 However to make things a little easier, on the “PWR” tab, we’ve also included a matchup calculator that will allow you to easily see the comparisons between two selected teams.
 Just select two teams, and the comparisons will populate.

 - Score margin in games does not affect the rankings — only win/lose/tie.

 - To remove results, you need to double click on the cells with scores in them and delete everything in the cell for both team’s scores.
 The sheet reads non-blanks as a score: for example, two blanks is “no game,” but two [space]’s will be read as a 0-0 tie.

 - To add a game, just add a line in the “Results” tab like the rest of the lines.
 Just make sure you spell each team name exactly the same as the rest.

 - Actual game results do not update automatically.
 I will be periodically updating throughout the week.
 The spreadsheet will then update with the new results if you refresh the page.
 You can see which dates’ games have been included at the top of the calculator.
-If you are impatient, you can always type in the missing results manually in the “Results” tab.

 - Once you change results in the “Results” tab and switch over to the “PWR” tab, give it a second.
 The results will update, but maybe not instantaneously.
 It’s a pretty big spreadsheet.